cblavier/phx_component_helpers/README.md

 ## Motivation

-Writing a library of stateless live_components is a great way to improve consistency in both your UI and code and also to get a significant productivity boost.
+Writing a library of stateless components is a great way to improve consistency in both your UI and code and also to get a significant productivity boost.

 The best components can be used _as-is_ without any further configuration, but are versatile enough to be customized from templates or higher level components.